project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 ### Option 2

-**Auto login to your pi and setup a sshfs connection to trick Pycharm**
+**Auto login to your pi and set up a sshfs connection to trick Pycharm**

 This below optional method will allow you to load your PI's ProjectAlice files directly into Pycharm.
 Therefore, allowing you to modify the files on your PI directly.
 However, this raises the chances of you breaking Alice so only recommended once you feel a little more comfortable with how things work.